abhishekpatil32/abhishekpatil32.github.io/index.md

 ## News

-- <b>May 2020</b> - Presented a poster at Virtual CNS-2020 on Effects of posterior-anterior shift in the aging brain on creativity: A combined ICA and resting-state fMRI study
+- <b>May 2020</b> - Presented a poster at Virtual CNS-2020 on Effects of posterior-anterior shift in the aging brain on creativity: A combined ICA and resting-state fMRI study.
-- <b>March 2019</b> - Awarded the NSF funded travel award to attend the meeting SfNC-2019 held in California
+- <b>March 2019</b>- Presented poster at CNS-2019, California on Dynamic interaction of functional brain connectivity in convergent and divergent creativity.
-- <b>March 2019</b>- Presented poster at CNS-2019, California on Dynamic interaction of functional brain connectivity in convergent and divergent creativity
+- <b>January 2019</b> - Awarded the NSF funded travel award to attend the meeting <a href="https://www.tsfnc.org" target="_blank" >SfNC</a> held in California.

 ---